 So, now the question arises, how does all of this fit together?
 It's fairly simple.
 In the 1920's a woman living in South Pasadena named Carrie Mead Wyckoff became acquainted with a young monk sent to America by the Ramakrishna Paramahamsa Order of India.
 In 1929 he established what he called the Vedanta Society of Southern California in a house in the Hollywood hills given to the Order as a gift by Mrs. Wyckoff.
 By the 1940's the Society had attracted a number of noted writers and intellectuals that had been showing up in the general Hollywood area about that time.
 It was in 1940 as well that Maugham sought refuge as the Nazi military machine plunged through Europe, forcing him to flee his villa in the south of France aboard one of two coal barges on what turned out to be a horrific twenty-day voyage to England crammed together with 500 other British refugees.
 He ended up in the United States for the duration, first settling in South Carolina at a former plantation called Parker's Ferry owned by his publisher Nelson Doubleday.
 There he started, or continued work on, The Razor's Edge.
 Doubleday had refurbished a somewhat secluded place called Bonny Hall along the banks of the Combahee River so Maugham could write undisturbed.
 Shortly after that he moved into the Hollywood milieu to work on the screenplay for the novel.

 It has been stated many times by many people that it was Paul Brunton and his book A Search in Secret India (1934) that inspired Maugham to visit Sri Ramana in India and write The Razor's Edge.
 I don't think so.
-It is my contention that, just as presented in the novel, sometime between the time my Mentor left India, BUT prior to his departure from Europe for the United States, he and Maugham somehow crossed paths, formally or informally, albeit for the first time, instilling in Maugham the need or desire to meet with the Maharshi.
+It is my contention that, just as presented in the novel, sometime between the time my Mentor left India, but prior to his departure from Europe for the United States, he and Maugham somehow crossed paths, formally or informally, albeit for the first time, instilling in Maugham the need or desire to meet with the Maharshi.

 Their first encounter probably unfolded very similar to how Maugham describes it in the novel when he meets Darrell in Paris following the spiritual traveler's Awakening experience in India.
 His Enlightenment transpired on his birthday during the fall of 1930 and the Paris meeting some six months later, in the spring of 1931.
 The novel has Darrell being in Paris about a month when he and Maugham meet inadvertently at a sidewalk cafe, which in real life is most likely a fairly close portrayal of actual events.
 Maugham had been there only half the amount of that time himself, having arrived in Paris barely two weeks before.
 He was sitting outdoors one evening in the front row of the Cafe Du' Dome having a drink when a man walking by stopped at his table displaying, as Maugham notes, "a grin with a set of very white teeth."
 He wore no hat, had unkempt, uncut hair, his face was concealed by a thick brown beard.
 He wore a frayed shirt, threadbare coat with holes in the elbows and shabby grey slacks.
 His forehead and neck was deeply tanned.
 Following a short salutation Maugham writes that to the best of his belief he had never seen the man before and, in the course of the rather brief interlude, even goes so far as to quote himself as saying, "I've never set eyes on you in my life."
-In the novel, of course, Maugham quickly reneges on his assumption, as the man turns out to be Darrell.* In real life, such was not the case --- that is, unlike as portrayed by Maugham in the novel, they had NOT met before.
-This was their FIRST encounter.
+In the novel, of course, Maugham quickly reneges on his assumption, as the man turns out to be Darrell.* In real life, such was not the case --- that is, unlike as portrayed by Maugham in the novel, they had not met before.
+This was their first encounter.

-At the moment here, the unknown is, if the above events are layed out as I have suggested, how in such a simple interaction did this destitute vagabond sort of a fellow in a "threadbare coat with holes in the elbows" and the well dressed sophisticated playwright and author strike up a conversation at a sidewalk cafe that eventually led to further talks AND a best selling novel --- especially if, as Maugham says and I contend, he had never set eyes on him before in his life?
+At the moment here, the unknown is, if the above events are laid out as I have suggested, how in such a simple interaction did this destitute vagabond sort of a fellow in a "threadbare coat with holes in the elbows" and the well dressed sophisticated playwright and author strike up a conversation at a sidewalk cafe that eventually led to further talks and a best selling novel --- especially if, as Maugham says and I contend, he had never set eyes on him before in his life?

 The connection is multifold.
 Later on I write that sometime in the early-mid 1940s my mentor had a vague association of sorts with the Pasadena Playhouse.
 He also told me in passing, although not claiming to be any sort of an actor, that at one time he had been in at least one play.
 He said he had a role as a spearbearer and even had a single speaking line that went something like "Caesar waits without, sire."
 I think my mentor had an interest in plays and the theater and may have even traveled somewhat in those circles, where a playwright of Maugham's stature would be, if not revered, at least known.

-I know that sometime after my mentor left Europe and arrived in the United States he remained on the east coast for a while.
+I know that sometime after my mentor left Europe and arrived in the United States he remained on the east coast for awhile.
 During that period he met with a man he knew by the name of Frederick Mathias Alexander, an actor who began his career as a Shakespearean recitalist and orator.
 If you recall in ZEN ENLIGHTENMENT: The Path Unfolds, talking about the first time I ever spoke with my mentor --- and well before I ever heard of Alexander or any sort of a connection between he and my mentor, I wrote: